ami798/She-Codes-Hackathon/README.md

 ---

-## **Team Name: [Insert Your Team Name Here]**
+## **Team Name: Hack-Her-Space**
 We are Hack-Her-Space, a dynamic group of innovators committed to leveraging technology for meaningful impact.
-This project was crafted for the **[Hackathon Name]** and represents our shared passion for empowering underserved communities.
+This project was crafted for the **She Codes Hackathon** and represents our shared passion for empowering underserved communities.

 ---
 ## **Contributing**